MariamSalamah/Vacation-Tracking-System/README.md

         if (approvalState is approved) do:
             TODO - The internal state of request is changed to approved end else do:
+            Manager write an explanation why the request is rejected
             TODO - The internal state of request is changed to rejected end